Code-the-Dream-School/backend-1-week-6-LeiaQ/README.md

 # Sessions

 A web server such as Sinatra is designed to service concurrent requests from many users.
 You have to have a way of keeping the data for each of those user sessions, and keeping it separate so that user 1 does not see user 2's data and conversely.
-The way this is done in Sinatra as well as other web servers is to use a session.
+The way this is done in Sinatra as well as other web servers is to use a session cookie, which is a chunk of data in the HTTP headers that flows back and forth between the browser and the web server.
-The data is actually kept in a cookie that flows back and forth between the browser and the web server.

 Near the top of your progam, you must put

 enable :sessions